… which you’re welcome to take or leave.

 To anyone reading this, especially those still in work, my advice would be:

-- Know your target: Understand the size of the pension pot you are aiming to save and use every ounce of your personal allowance to get there; that cash for a new car, house renovation or push-the-boat-out holiday might just be better off going into your pension.
+- Know your target: Understand the size of the pension pot you are aiming to save and use every ounce of your personal allowance to get there; that cash for a new car or push-the-boat-out holiday might just be better off going into your pension.
 The earlier deposits can be made, the more you will benefit from compound growth, which over the long term will make a huge impact.

 - Stay on track: Even if life derails you, keep your end goal in mind.

-- Know when enough is enough: Don’t trade off life experiences for a bigger pension once you’ve reached your target.
+- Know when enough is enough: Don’t trade life experiences for a bigger pension once you’ve reached your target.
 It’s daunting I know, but if you’ve done the maths and are able to go with the ebb and flow of the markets over the longer term – have faith in the numbers.

 - Retire early: and do the stuff your mind or body won’t allow you to do in later years.